 It’s the latest development in a years-long legal battle between Cuthbert and her neighbours in Tagish Estates, who last year won a nuisance lawsuit that resulted in an injunction requiring Cuthbert to reduce the dogs on her property from an estimated 60 to two.

 Cuthbert is in the process of appealing the ruling and, in January, requested a stay on the injunction until her appeal is heard in May.
-A judge granted a partial stay that instead requires Cuthbert to surrender 10 dogs a month on the 15th of every month to the animal health unit.
+A judge granted a partial stay later that month that instead requires Cuthbert to surrender 10 dogs a month on the 15th of every month to the animal health unit.

 Cuthbert has since gone back to court to ask for that partial stay to be changed so she can “relocate” them instead.